Tokyo Olympics, IOC conflict over who pays for postponement - WHIZ News

 Japan, with a $5 trillion GDP, obviously has more resources.

 “We are not commenting on speculation,” Takaya said.
 “The new dates are already set.
-It is set for next summer, the summer of 2021.
-The Tokyo 2020 organizing committee and all stakeholders are now dedicating themsleves to this new date.”
+The Tokyo 2020 organizing committee and all stakeholders are now dedicating themselves to this new date.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports